GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-video/index.md

 Preload_](https://developers.google.com/web/fundamentals/media/fast-playback-with-video-preload) may give you some ideas and insight into working with video playback in JavaScript.

-Unfortunately, it doesn't prove useful when we want to use video in place of animated GIFs, which we'll cover next.
+Unfortunately, it doesn't prove useful when you want to use video in place of animated GIFs, which is covered next.

 ## For video acting as an animated GIF replacement {: #video-gif-replacement }